 Violating the FDCPA or California’s RFDCPA will not excuse a debtor from paying a valid debt.
 However, if a violation can be shown, it may make the plaintiff more interested in a reasonable settlement.

 If you’ve been contacted or harassed by a debt collector, contact us so we can talk about your situation.
-We can discuss the collector’s tactics and whether they violate the law.
+We can discuss the collector’s tactics and whether or not they violated the law.
 You may have valid legal defenses against collection.
 We can discuss your options, such as defending you in a collection action or negotiating a favorable settlement.